-Identification of the fee amount that must be submitted by the applicant with a completed application;
+Identification of the fee amount that must be submitted by applicant with a completed application.

 The licensing officer shall not begin the registration process unless the applicant has submitted a completed application.
 The original identification submitted to establish proof of identity shall be returned after the licensing officer verifies the applicant's identity.
 A copy of the identification may be retained by the licensing officer.
 If an original BCI background check is submitted by the applicant, the licensing officer shall make a copy of the BCI and return the original to the applicant.

-A temporary certificate may be issued allowing the applicant to immediately begin door-to-door solicitation upon the following conditions:
+A certificate may be issued upon satisfaction of the following conditions:

 The applicant's representations on the application form do not affirmatively show a disqualifying status;